 Working with studio greats like Walter Afanasieff, David Foster, Mutt Lange, as well as fellow songwriters Diane Warren, Desmond Child and Bob Dylan lifted Bolton into the stratosphere, where he remains to this day.

-From 1987 onward, Bolton got bigger and bigger, with his operatic duo performance with the late Luciano Pavarotti probably being his highlight, as it was so completely outside of his comfort zone.
+From 1987 onward, Bolton got bigger and bigger, with his operatic duo performance with the legendary Luciano Pavarotti probably being his highlight, as it was so completely outside of his comfort zone.
 I don’t need to go into facts and figures, his record sales and concert performances have catapulted Bolton into one of the most successful musical entities today.

 The Isley Brothers court-case and philanthropy